Why you Should Consider a Liberal Arts College

 Classes

 Another enormous benefit is the size and intimacy of classes.
-The average class size at liberal arts colleges is less than 30 students.
+The average class size at liberal arts colleges is between 12-30 students.
 This gives students more chances to participate in class, to get to know their classmates and professors, and to have access to individual attention when it’s needed.
 You’ll also be more likely to attend every class because your absence will be noticed.
 Classes are almost always discussion based, so there are plenty of opportunities to participate, make your opinions heard, and come to a consensus as a part of the class.
 While this may sound scary to some, it’s a great way to practice thinking on the fly, defending your opinions, and articulating your thoughts as well as public speaking.
 Once you get to the higher levels of classes, it’s common for students to run a class by doing research on a specific topic and presenting it, then leading the discussion.
 Through this kind of active learning and engagement, you’ll likely retain a lot of the information you learn in your classes.

 Access to your professors is another important factor.
 Classes are nearly always taught by professors with a few degrees under their belts.
 Actually knowing the students in their classes means professors are more likely to remember you if you ask for letters of recommendation.
 The small student-to-teacher ratio also means that your professors will be invested in your education and success.
 Academic advice, career help, and personal mentorship are all much more available to students at these colleges.
 You’ll be able to book appointments in office hours to seek assistance much easier, and the professors will likely also be flexible and willing to meet outside of office hours.